The Key Smooth Baby Sitting Transitions shared by No Non-cents Nanna

 • Transitioning is most often the culprit in misbehavior.

-• Knowing this and how to smoothly stop one thing then go on to another thing is being two steps ahead in the game.
+• Knowing this and how to stop one thing smoothly and then go on to another is being two steps ahead in the game.

 • Sing a song or chat.

-• Be prepared to smoothly flow into the next activity by having clothes or books laid out.
+• Be prepared to transition into the next activity by having clothes or books laid out.

-• Be prepared to firmely state, “this is not a choice” when there are no options.
+• Be prepared to state firmly, “This is not a choice” when there are no options.

 Gives kids a few minutes WARNING of transitioning to the next task.